Privacy Policy - TerminaLLM

 Delete Your Data

-- Uninstalling the App also removes all locally stored data
+- Uninstalling the App removes all locally stored data

-- You can clear specific data (saved connections, audit logs, chat history) from App settings
+- You can clear specific data (saved connections, audit logs) from App settings

 You have the right to: